Head of Egyptian intelligence service visits South Sudan

 - Egyptian President Abdel Fattah El-Sisi (R) shaking hands with South Sudan’s President Salva Kiir at the presidential palace in the Egyptian capital, Cairo, January 10, 2017.
 (Photo: AFP)

-reportedly met South Sudan’s leader, Salva Kiir and conveyed to him a message from his Egyptian counterpart, Abdel Fattah El Sisi.
+Kamel reportedly met South Sudan’s leader, Salva Kiir and conveyed to him a message from his Egyptian counterpart, Abdel Fattah El Sisi.

-The Egyptian official also met his South Sudanese counterpart on means of enhancing bilateral relations within the security sector.
+The Egyptian official also met his South Sudanese counterpart on means of boosting bilateral relations in the security sector.

 In January this year, Kiir visited Cairo and briefed El Sisi about the peace agreement signed between warring parties in South Sudan.